-In order to make a global comparison, the L2SMA soil moisture at 3 km was averaged to the 36-km EASE2 grid using a drop-in-a-bucket technique.
-Retrieval quality flags provided in the respective product files are applied to both L2SMA and L2SMP to insure comparison of high quality soil moisture retrievals (all successful retrievals regardless of recommendation status are included to allow comparison over dense vegetation).
-According to the CVS validation, the L3SMA beta version has a bias with respect to the CVS data (Table 5).
+In order to make a global comparison, the L2SMA soil moisture at 3 km was averaged to the 36-km EASE2 grid using a simple binning procedure.
+Retrieval quality flags provided in the respective product files are applied to both L2SMA and L2SMP to insure comparison of high quality soil moisture retrievals (all successful retrievals regardless of the quality recommendation flags are included to allow comparison over dense vegetation).
+According to the CVS validation, the L3SMA retrievals have a bias with respect to the CVS data (Table 6).
 Also application users such as data assimilation community are often interested in the temporal variations from the bias.
 Therefore in this report, only the unbiased errors are compared.
 The 2.5-month period of the Active product, however, is too short to characterize a bias (annual or seasonal) at each pixel.
 As a solution, the double-differencing approach is applied: